KateTyush/Python_Course_ET_2023/README.md

-# Script for for analyzing log files
+# Script for analyzing log files

 The script makes the analysis of log files and provides information about:
 - total number of requests